trilio-demo/tvk-poc/README.md

 ### 2. Get a license

 Ask your Solutions Architect or Solutions Engineer for a TVK license for each cluster used for the POC.
+Additionally, you can get a Free Trial or Basic Edition license at: trilio.io/plans/

 TVK Lincensing Documentation - https://docs.trilio.io/kubernetes/overview/licensing